BuongiornoTexas/rsrtools/README.rst

     RSProfileManager.set_json_subtree()
     RSProfileManager.mark_as_dirty()

-Before explaining these methods, note that you are on own with implementation and trouble shooting of changes to profiles, and  a warning: I haven't done any testing with these methods as documented - expect a bug or two for now .
+Before explaining these methods, please note that I haven't yet done any testing of these three methods - they are so simple that they should work out of the box, but bugs are possible, so please be careful with your save files.
 If you want a somewhat safer path for changes, please make a feature request on github and we'll see what we can work up.
+I will do some testing when I add a demonstration utility in a future release (specifically, the feature request to delete progress for specified CDLCs).

 With that warning out of the way, onto the approach.
 The general steps are: